Length of Programs

 Second Degree

 Students who wish to obtain a second degree may do so if they fulfill the requirements shown below.
-Students are recommended to complete all the requirements of their first degree before starting their second degree program requirements.
+Students must complete all the requirements of their first degree before starting their second degree program requirements.

 - Students must apply for and be admitted into the major program in which the second degree is desired by the Enrollment Department.